 Jonathan D. (JD) Messinger is a corporate visionary, inspirational speaker, and spiritual mentor.
-He began life as a fireman and went on to become CEO of Ernst & Young Consulting, South East Asia, and one of 37 Distinguished Graduates from the United States Naval Academy.
+He began life as a fireman and went on to become CEO of Ernst & Young Consulting, South East Asia, and one of 37 Distinguished Graduates from the United States Naval Academy in the class of 1981.
 JD is a former nuclear submarine officer and the crisis response leader who helped supervise the Valdez oil spill cleanup.

 Nominated as CNBC Asian CEO of the year, he was the Channel News Asia IT Person of the Week and advisor to the Singapore Prime Minister, Fortune 100 companies, members of parliament, and dignitaries around the world on industrial evolution, innovation, outsourcing, and energy policy.
 After retiring from the corporate world, JD shifted his focus to promoting human potential and became the founder and CEO of Essence Enterprises, where he developed a dynamic public presence as the creator, producer, and host of television and radio programs.
 He then promoted human potential through leadership seminars, audio programs, and books.
 JD is the recipient of numerous corporate, presidential, and innovation awards and he is a five-time award winning and #1 Amazon best selling author on personal development.
 His writing has been featured in major publications including: The Chief Executive Magazine, Leadership Excellence, Texas CEO, Business Times, New Straits Times, and Far East Economic Journal.